 Oxtail Peanut Stew with Peanut Butter

 Kare kare is oxtail stew cooked with roasted & grounded peanuts, unsweetened Peanut Butter and vegetables served with white rice.
-A very comforting, delicious and comforting dish that Filipinos LOVE!
+A very comforting and delicious dish that Filipinos LOVE!

 What is Kare kare? [ka-ri-kari]